 For more information about student loans including eligibility requirements, interest rates and fees and general application information, please contact the William & Mary Office of Financial Aid.

-International applicants interested in student loan programs should investigate private loan programs in their home countries as well as in the U.S. The College of William & Mary's Office of Financial Aid has information available on their website for private loans for international students who have access to a qualified co-signer.
-Please visit the College of William & Mary's Office of Financial Aid for eligibility requirements, interest rates and fees, and general application information.
+International applicants interested in student loan programs should investigate private loan programs in their home countries as well as in the U.S. William & Mary's Office of Financial Aid has information available on their website for private loans for international students who have access to a qualified co-signer.
+Please visit William & Mary's Office of Financial Aid for eligibility requirements, interest rates and fees, and general application information.